 Sony A7 II versus Sony A7R III

-The Sony Alpha A7 II and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in November 2014 and October 2017.
+The Sony Alpha A7 II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and October 2017.
 Both the A7 II and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7 II has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.

 An illustration of the physical size and weight of the Sony A7 II and the Sony A7R III is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).

 In this particular case, the Sony A7 II and the Sony A7R III have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7R III is slightly heavier (9 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.